 You are not going to get to any place worth getting to if you can’t self-promote.
 That’s because most of us work in free markets governed by the rules of supply and demand.
 If people don’t know about your strengths, you’re unlikely to have a glittering career ahead of you.

-Own your skills and strengths and provide value through them to self-promote
+Career development question No. 3 – Do I own my skills and strengths and provide value through them

 Career development rests on being able to self-promote, but in a way that’s not obnoxious and which makes you look like a jerk.
 So while you can post pictures of yourself receiving an award, on social media sites like LinkedIn, what counts for far more in your self-promotion efforts, is if you can establish yourself as a credible, authentic and generous expert.